scala/scala3/docs/docs/reference/contextual-repr/typeclasses.md

 title: "Implementing Typeclasses"
 ---

-Traits, representatives, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
+Representatives, extension methods and context bounds allow a concise and natural expression of _typeclasses_.
 Typeclasses are just traits with canonical implementations defined by representatives.
 Here are some examples of standard typeclasses: